Archive for the ‘form builder’ Category

 - The text shown in agreement widget allows links and basic formatting: bold, italics, underlining, ordered and unordered lists.
 Here is a waiver example with formatted text.

-- Agreements are initially limited to 15,000 characters, please contact us if you need more.
+- Agreements are currently limited to 20,000 characters, please contact us if you need more.

 Agreements are only available with the new generation of FormSmarts forms.
 You can set your account to the new forms in the Settings tab of the Form Builder.